Your pension and your job

 What happens if you start a new job with the same employer

-If you change jobs with the same employer, you will continue to be an active member of BC’s Public Service Pension Plan.
+If you change jobs with the same employer without a break in service, you will continue to be an active member of BC’s Public Service Pension Plan.
 Your contributions (and your employer’s contributions) will be adjusted to reflect any changes to your salary.

 What happens if you change jobs within the public service